DS-Meena/Go-Design-Patterns/Behavioral Patterns/Momento/README.md

 The Memento Design Pattern is a behavioral pattern that allows you to capture and restore an object's internal state without violating encapsulation.
 It's like creating a snapshot 📸 of an object's state that can be restored later.

+It involves three 3️⃣ main components:

+- **Originator**: This is the object that creates a momento to save its state and can also restore its state from a saved momento.
+- **Momento**: This is the object that stores the state of the originator.
+It should only be accessible by the originator.
+- **Caretaker**: This is the object (list📃or stack) that keeps track of and manages the momentos created by the originator.

 ## When to Use 🤔

 - When you need to implement undo/redo functionality 🔄